JonCyberGuy/ActiveDirectoryLab/README.md

 <h1>Active Directory Home Lab With Bulk User Creation</h1>

 <h2>Description</h2>
 This project is a walkthrough of how I created an Active Directory home lab Environment using VMWare.
 I set up a Microsoft Server to run Active Directory on it.
 I then configure a Domain Controller that will allow me to run a domain.
 After that I ran a Powershell script to create over 1000 users in Active Directory and proceed to log into those newly created accounts on another client that uses the domain I set up to connect to the internet.
 This lab simulates a business environment.
-In this lab I'll need a Microsoft Server 2019 ISO, A Windows 10 Enterprise ISO, VMWare and a Powershell script
+In this lab I'll need a Microsoft Server 2019 ISO, A Windows 10 Enterprise ISO, VMWare and a Powershell script.
 <br />